Raptorex: Controversy and re-interpretation

 Newbrey et al. (2013) identified the fish vertebra centrum found with the holotype specimen of Raptorex kriegsteini as belonging to a hiodontid, probably representing the same taxon as hiodontid fossils described by the authors from the Late Cretaceous Nemegt Formation of Mongolia.
 According to Newbrey et al., centra like those of the Nemegt hiodontid are not known from outside the Nemegt Formation; according to the authors, this implies that the vertebra found with the holotype specimen of Raptorex kriegsteini – and by extension the holotype of R. kriegsteini itself – most likely come from the Nemegt Formation and are Late Cretaceous in age.
 Kim et al. (2022) compared a fish centrum found with the holotype of Raptorex with Harenaichthys lui from the Nemegt Formation and Chinese Xixiaichthys tongxinensis, and interpreted their findings as supporting the conclusion that the holotype of R. kriegsteini comes from the Nemegt Formation.

 In 2022, the results of a restudy of the Raptorex specimen were included in an article focusing on the tyrannosauroids of the Iren Dabasu Formation by researcher Thomas Carr.
-He agreed with Fowler et al. that the specimen represented a juvenile, but contrarily to Fowler et al., Carr found it to be a valid taxon based on several features of the skull not found in any tyrannosaurid.
+He agreed with Fowler et al. (2011) that the specimen represented a juvenile, but found it to be a valid taxon based on several features of the skull not found in any tyrannosaurid.
 Additionally, he did not find a subcutaneous flange of the maxilla in Raptorex, which is a unique feature of juvenile Tarbosaurus.
+In 2026, Raun and colleagues argued that all purported diagnostic features identified by Carr are also present in several juvenile Tarbosaurus specimens, indicating that they cannot be used to distinguish both genera, and thus Raptorex most likely represents a junior synonym of Tarbosaurus.